CIBIT-ICNAS/kPreproc12/README.md

 ## kPreproc12

-- These scripts support preprocessing of fMRI data. —They transform dicoms into normalized & smoothed nifti files, and include several quality control steps.
+- These scripts support preprocessing of fMRI data using primarily SPM12. —They transform dicom images into normalized & smoothed nifti files, and include several quality control steps.

 ####Dependencies:

-- SPM8 (for quality control and various convenience functions only)

 - SPM12

+- SPM8 (for various quality control and convenience functions only)

 - from the wagerlab: SCN_Core_Support and diagnostics toolboxes (http://wagerlab.colorado.edu/tools)